How should I onboard my existing volunteers?

 4. Customize actions and pre-assigned characteristics for your imported list.

-If you decide to pre-assign opportunities, once a person is invited to claim their profile to become a Vome User, they will be able to immediately begin reserving spots to shifts for those opportunities.
-If you do not pre-assign them to opportunities, they will need to apply or register for opportunities and wait for you to approve them before they can begin reserving spots to shifts.
+If you decide to pre-assign opportunities, once a person claims their profile to become a Vome User, they will be able to immediately begin reserving spots for those opportunities.
+If you do not pre-assign them to opportunities, they will need to apply or register for opportunities and wait for your approval before they can begin reserving spots for shifts.

 In most cases, organizations decide to pre-approve volunteers to opportunities for which they are already actively volunteering.
 In other cases, organizations may require volunteers to submit the form for data collection purposes before they can approve them.